Analysis and Geoprocessing with NYC OpenData

 Exporting Map 1 to image file

-To save the map, we will use the png()
+To save the map, we will use the png() and dev.off() commands:

 png(filename = "Output/bike_crashes_per_capita_r.png",